-Ukraine Corruption Probe Audit Sought By Trump Eyes Hunter Biden's Former Employer
+Ukraine Conducts Probe Sought By Trump Regarding Hunter Biden's Former Employer

-At a news conference in Kyiv on Friday, Ukraine's newly appointed top prosecutor announced a sweeping review of past corruption investigations that had either been shut down or split up.
+At a news conference in Kyiv on Friday, Ukraine's newly appointed top prosecutor announced a sweeping review of past corruption investigations that had been either shut down or split up.
 Fifteen of those cases, according to an official press release, involve the founder of the Ukrainian gas firm Burisma.

 Former Vice President Joe Biden's son Hunter was appointed to Burisma's board in 2014, while his father was leading policy on Ukraine during the Obama administration.